 Ten Facts About the FIFA World Cup

 The World Cup is an international football competition that takes place every four years.
-Pre-qualification takes place from about two years before the tournament itself, whittling down the 200 hopefuls to 32.
+Pre-qualification takes place from about two years before the tournament itself, whittling around 200 national teams down to 32.
 The 32 teams are split into groups of four.
 The four teams play each other once and the top two teams from each group go through to the next round.
 From then on, the competition becomes a knockout tournament with the winners going on to the next round and the losers going home, until only two teams remain.
 The team that wins the final becomes the world champions.
 Here are ten facts abuut the World Cup.
 From 2026, 48 teams will play in the finals.

 The first FIFA World Cup competition took place in Uruguay in July 1930.
 Only 13 teams took part (four from Europe, seven from South America, two from North America) with Uruguay being the first world champions.

-Although there have been twenty World Cup tournaments up to 2014, only eight different countries have actually won it.
-Brazil have been champions five times, Italy and Germany four times, Argentina and Uruguay twice and England, France and Spain once.
+Although there have been twenty-one World Cup tournaments up to 2018, only eight different countries have actually won it.
+Brazil have been champions five times, Italy and Germany four times, Argentina, France and Uruguay twice, and England and Spain once.

 Prior to the World Cup, the first international football match to take place was between Scotland and England in 1872.
-Despite this, England didn't make their first appearance in a World Cup until 1950 and Scotland in 1954.
-During the 1950 competition, England lost against the USA 0-1.
-English papers apparently believed that there was no way they could lose against America and that the result was a misprint and instead claimed that England actually had won 10-1!
+Even so, England didn't make their first appearance in a World Cup until 1950, with Scotland debuting in 1954.

-The fastest goal scored in a World Cup match was by Hakan Şükür for Turkey in a match against South Korea in a match to decide the Third and Fourth place runners up.
+The fastest goal scored in a World Cup match was by Hakan Şükür for Turkey against South Korea in a match to decide the Third and Fourth place runners up.
 He scored it only 10.8 seconds after the start of the game!
 Turkey won that game 3-2.